Carson National Forest: History

 The forest was once inhabited by the Ancestral Pueblo people, who left ruins of adobe dwellings and other artifacts at an archaeological site now called Pot Creek Cultural Site.
 Some areas of the forest were formerly lands granted to settlers by the Spanish monarchy and the Mexican government.
 After the Mexican–American War, the national forest was established, and was named for American pioneer Kit Carson.

 Carson National Forest was established with the merger of Taos National Forest and part of Jemez National Forest on July 1, 1908.
+The land in the National Forest largely consists of the former common lands of Spanish and American land grants of which the history of the Las Trampas Land Grant is illustrative.

-Included in the merged lands was the land surrounding Blue Lake, an important cultural, religious site to the Tao Indians.
-In the early 20th century, the Taos Indians petitioned the federal government to regain Blue Lake, but their requests were denied.
-Attempts to prevent Taos ceremonies at Blue Lake were included in the government's attempts to assimilate Indigenous peoples into mainstream settler culture.
-The Department of Agriculture therefore denied requests to set aside land at Blue Lake for the Taos Indians to perform ceremonies, claiming that it was "foreign to the policies of the Department of Agriculture, when once some land has been set aside as a National Forest, to allow it to be withdrawn completely and donated to a private purpose."
+Included in the merged lands was the land surrounding Blue Lake, an important cultural, religious site to the people of Taos Pueblo.
+In the early 20th century, Taos Pueblo petitioned the federal government to regain Blue Lake, but their requests were denied.
+Attempts to prevent Taos ceremonies at Blue Lake were included in the government's attempts to assimilate Indigenous peoples into mainstream American culture.
+The Department of Agriculture therefore denied requests to set aside land at Blue Lake for the Taos Pueblo to perform ceremonies, claiming that it was "foreign to the policies of the Department of Agriculture, when once some land has been set aside as a National Forest, to allow it to be withdrawn completely and donated to a private purpose."

 In 1965, the Association on American Indian Affairs published a booklet called The Blue Lake Appeal in order to garner support for requests to return Blue Lake through the Indian Claims Commission (ICC).
-The ICC then concluded that the Taos Indians' land had been illegally obtained and no proper amends had been made to rectify it, suggesting a monetary award as compensation.
-The Taos Indians refused a monetary settlement, leading to a deliberation in Congress to return Blue Lake back to the tribe.
+The ICC then concluded that Taos Pueblo's land had been illegally obtained and no proper amends had been made to rectify it, suggesting a monetary award as compensation.
+Taos Pueblo refused a monetary settlement, leading to a deliberation in Congress to return Blue Lake back to the tribe.
 When the bill was deadlocked in Congress, the Taos Pueblo brought their case to President Richard Nixon, who pushed their request through Congress in 1970, returning the Blue Lake to Taos Pueblo.